Bwaweru12345/Bwaweru12345/README.md

 ## About Me :
 I'm Bryan Waweru, a Full Stack Developer from Kenya.

-- 🔭 I’m currently studying Software Engineering at Moringa School and contributing to frontend and backend for building web applications.
+- 🔭 I’m a graduate from Moringa school where I was studying Software Engineering where I contributed to frontend and backend for building web applications.

 - 🌱 I'm also doing some exploring on Technical Content Writing.